liamcottle/atlas-for-rust/README.md

 ## Features to Implement

+- Map
+    - Show/Hide specific layers/markers from the map
+    - Add custom markers with colour and name to the map
 - Team Chat
     - Send and receive Team Chat messages.
 (Show as overlay in corner of map)
 - Vending Machine features: